HFCA Board Meeting Minutes

 Mr. Randall reviewed proposed changes to the by-laws (see attached).
 Changes to the by-laws do not require approval by three-quarters of homeowners, unlike the Deed and Declarations, just a simple majority of Members.

 A member objected to the word “cause.”
 Another member objected to the word “review” instead of “audit.”
 It was noted by the Member that “audit” was a term of art in accounting and should only be used in the proper context.
 All of the proposed revisions were adopted by the Members with the exception of the accounting review/audit.

 - Adding bank statements to minutes (redacting account numbers)

 Deed and Declaration Changes

-At the 2016 HFCA Annual Meeting, it was determined that the Board should pursue amending the Declaration so that monetary fines could be assessed against HFCA members that did not comply with the Declaration and the Rules and Regulations.
+At the 2016 HFCA Annual Meeting, it was determined the Board should pursue amending the Declaration so monetary fines could be assessed against HFCA members who did not comply with the Declaration and the Rules and Regulations.